Skip to content

 Hide and show columns

 Right-click any column header and pick Hide column to drop it from the view.
 Hidden columns are still part of the underlying table on disk: both Save and Save As write them out unchanged.
-Pull them back via Edit → Show hidden columns (the menu entry is greyed when nothing is hidden).
+Pull them back via Columns → Show hidden columns (the menu entry is greyed when nothing is hidden).

 Hidden state is per tab and session-only, so closing the tab or reopening the file clears the hidden set.
 Use it as a viewport-management tool, not a schema modification.